I promised the Cheryl Atkins audio, and I just, I didn't get to it.

 Everybody has to overcome something.

-And sometimes having that last name in itself can be an obstacle because nobody they out and ask me, you just do whatever nobody listens because of your last name.
+And sometimes having that last name in itself can be an obstacle because nobody, they out and ask you, you just do whatever.

-Well, now do most of your friends.
+Do most of your friends.

-And one big pet peeve that I have with the African American community is the women in particular who teach their children that based on the color of your skin, society owe you something.
+And one big pet peeve that I have with the African-American community is the women in particular who teach their children that based on the color of your skin, society owe you something.

 Society don't owe me anything.

-I would I see that in the black community.
+Yeah, I see that in the black community.

-Nobody talks about the race.
+Nobody talks about the race complexity.

-Oh, you're not allowed to.
+No, you're not allowed to.

 You're not allowed to talk about it.